In this article

 Occasionally, the term “no limit credit card” is also used to refer to cards with very high credit limits.
 Invitation-only “black cards” are a type of highly exclusive credit card that comes with extremely high credit limits and spending requirements.
 The most popular card in this category is the American Express Centurion® Card, which comes with an invitation fee of $10,000 and an annual fee of $5,000.

-A credit limit is usually a positive amount, but in some instances, it can be set to 0.
-This typically happens if the account is closed, suspended, or under some restriction to prevent new charges.
+A credit limit can be zero in some instances, though it is usually a positive amount.
+No available credit typically happens if the account is closed, suspended, or under some restriction to prevent new charges.

 How much can I spend on a credit card with no preset limit?